-Compa ny

-2020 2019
+Company

-RM'000 RM'000
+2021 RM'000 2020 RM'000

-Corporate guarantee for credit facility granted to a subsidiary
+Corporate guarantee for credit facility granted to a subsidiary IXIVI 000 KW 000

 - CUCMS Education Sdn.
 Bhd.
-25,529 16,482
+17,390 25,529

 27. RELATED PARTIES

 (a) Identity of related parties

 Parties are considered to be related to the Group if the Group has the ability, directly or indirectly, to control the party or exercise significant influence over the party in making financial and operational decisions, or vice versa, or where the Group and the party are subject to common control.
 Related parties may be individuals or other entities.